 This class is intended for all who facilitate or want to facilitate TLA, whether it takes the form of writing, storytelling, spoken word, drama, debate, public speaking, organizational storytelling, or other areas.
 While focusing on workshop facilitation, this class will also help students better facilitate TLA in other settings, including classrooms, coaching sessions, meetings, and more.
 Because learning to facilitate well is a lifelong art, this class is aimed toward all who seek to deepen their facilitation practice, whether they are a beginner or seasoned facilitator.
 The class meets students wherever they are.

-This class encompasses weekly discussions (with a guiding question each week), creative writing prompts, readings, podcasts and videos, and ample resources.
-There will also be two live video-conferences with people who can bring to the table vast experience with a wide spectrum of communities.
+This class encompasses weekly discussions (with a guiding question each week), creative writing prompts -- all in a forum where we can post our writing and respond to one another for greater community and learning, plus readings, podcasts and videos, and ample resources.
+There will also be three live video-conferences with people who can bring to the table vast experience with a wide spectrum of communities (including our two guest teachers, and Joy and Caryn).
 Zoom video-conference sessions (which can be done easily on computers or phones), also allow time for students to discuss and practice aspects of facilitation.
 Zoom calls will be held June 6, June 20 and July 11, from 7-8:30 p.m.
 CST / 8-9:30 p.m.
 EST / 6-7:30 p.m.
 MST / 5-6:30 p.m.
 PST.